joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-imports/README.md

 const lib = require('./lib');  // If lib.js exists in the same directory, it will load ./lib.js
 ```

-With `import`, extension probing is not supported; specify the extension during migration:
+With `import`, however, extension probing is not supported; specify the extension during migration:

 ```js
 // after/node_modules/my-module/import-without-extension.js